- Perspective on community-function landscapes out in Cell Systems. (PDF)

-What we do: The existence and persistence of life on Earth is one of the most remarkable and least well understood natural phenomena.
-Evolution has constructed persistent and functional biological systems from the molecular to organismal and ecological scales.
-How has the process of evolution generated these systems and why they are structured the way they are?
-We are asking these questions at the ecological level using microbial communities.
-In particular: How do microbial communities function?
+What we do: Evolution has constructed persistent and functional biological systems from the molecular to organismal and ecological scales.
+What are the principles by which evolution has generated these systems?
+What aspects of eco-evolutionary processes can be predicted?
+We are asking these questions at the ecological level in the context of microbial communities - key metabolic players in the global eco-evolutionary process.
+In particular, we would like to know: How do microbial communities function?
 What are the molecular mechanisms?
 Why has evolution resulted in the microbial community structures we observe in Nature?

-The incredible successes of physics in describing non-living matter have taught us that we must do phenomenology first -- that is, provide quantitative, phenomenological, descriptions of precisely how microbial communities function.
-In essence, we need to establish which are the right variables to describe microbial community structure and function.
+The successes of physics in describing non-living matter have taught us that we must do phenomenology first -- that is, provide quantitative, phenomenological, descriptions of precisely how microbial communities function.
+In essence, we need to establish which are the right variables to describe microbial community structure, metabolic function, and dynamics.
 Armed with this knowledge we can then ask - what are the molecular and mechanistic bases of these variables?
 Finally, why has the evolutionary process resulted in the collective variables we observe?
 To accomplish this we:

 (1) Study ensembles of communities with well-defined functional properties and uncover the relevant variables for mapping structure to function using statistical and phenomenological methods.